-According to statistics, Firefox holds only around 2.26% of the global browser market.
+According to Similarweb statistics, Firefox holds only around 2.26% of the global browser market.
 Many users prefer switching to other browsers, increasing the need for proper uninstallation methods.

 In this article, we will explain two methods to completely and correctly uninstall Firefox from your Mac.
 You can choose the manual method or do it quickly with a specialized application.
 We will also discuss how to reset Firefox to make the browser work faster.